 Graduates from the Academy of Fine Arts in Zagreb with honors.
 Continues post-graduate studies at the Academy of Fine Arts, Zagreb for two more years.

-Continues painting and drawing while living in a Displaced Persons' Camp in Wayern, Germany.
+Continues painting and drawing while living in the Weyarn Displaced Persons' Camp near Munich, Germany.
 Awaits permission to emigrate to the Unites States.

 Arrives in the United States and settles in Saint Paul, Minnesota, working as a commercial artist and textile designer for Brown & Bigelow.